 Sadly, the unequal treatment in the media was just getting started.
 The airship’s inherent safety – even in accidents – worked against it when these new yellow journalists of the motion picture arrived at the dawn of the aeronautical age.
 It had only been a few years since the first animation re-creation – the sinking of the Lusitania – had been commissioned to show a sequence of events impossible to photograph.
-No interest in illustrating the submarine accidents, and with little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two people, such crashes got only a passing nod.
+Such technology could have re-created the underwater tragedy, but there was no interest in illustrating the submarine accidents.
+With little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two passengers, such crashes got only a passing nod.
 However, losing sixteen American sailor-airmen all at once was real news back home.

-Meanwhile, US Army Colonel William Hensley had crossed over to England on the R.34, but his mission to purchase a real Zeppelin failed.
+Meanwhile, US Army Colonel William Hensley had crossed over to England on the R34, but his mission to purchase a real Zeppelin failed.
 Instead, Hensley helped secure a large Italian semi-rigid airship.
 Christened the Roma (photo) following her reassembly at Langley Field, its leaky bag and balky engines overshadowed its inadequate control system as the Army airmen tried to fly the contraption while actually patching the hydrogen leaks in flight.
+The original Hispano-Suza engines couldn’t tolerate the freezing Virginia winters, and had to be replaced.
 The LTA history course reads, “A trial trip to test out the newly installed Liberty motors was made on February 21, 1922, at Langley Field, Virginia.
 At a height of 1500 feet, for some reason and cause that could never be settled to complete satisfaction, the ship became unmanageable.
 According to some observers the box-kite rudder either failed to function or came adrift and twisted about to an angle of 45 degrees.
 The ship began a rapid dive to the ground and struck a 2,300 volt transmission line and then exploded, causing the death of thirty-four of the forty-five men on board.”